JulianEggers/PowerBar/readme.md

 ## Create the Macro
 1. Go into the Developer Options
 2. Click on ``Visual Basic`` to open the Visual Basic Editor
-3. Import the [PowerpointProgressbar.bas](PowerBar.bas) file or create a new Module ``Insert -> Module`` and paste the code of the PowerpointProgressbar.bas file into into the Editor.
+3. Import the [PowerBar.bas](PowerBar.bas) file or create a new Module ``Insert -> Module`` and paste the code of the PowerBar.bas file into into the Editor.
 If you copy and paste the code you have to remove the first line ``Attribute VB_Name = "PowerBar"``
 4. Save the module and exit the editor

 ## Run Macro